ctkelley/SIAMFANLEquations.jl/README.md

 ## Installation:

-- Your best bet is to __use the latest version of Julia__ with the notebooks and the package.
+- Your best bet is to __use the latest version of Julia__  (currently 1.8.0) with the notebooks and the package.
 - If you must use old stuff, use Julia 1.7.2 (or LTS 1.6.5) and up with this thing!!!
 - __Versions 1.7.0 and 1.6.4 break the notebooks.
 This is a known bug in Julia and got fixed with 1.7.1 and 1.6.5.__